 Even those with only a casual interest in history will be fascinated to see the Collection’s earliest book, dating from 1642, and an edition of Oxford Gazette newspaper from 1665 recording how the King of England fled London to escape the plague.

 The Collection can be viewed over three floors in the impressive, red-bricked former Provincial Bank building on Pearse Street, Ballina, that was designed by the Victorian architect, Thomas Manly Deane, and restored by Mayo County Council who purchased it in 2008.

-The artefacts are displayed in a way that allows people to have the same intimate access to them that Jackie himself had.
-This is done through the use of very high quality interactive touch-screens and open storage devices set in a welcoming and relaxed setting.
+The artifacts are displayed in a way that allows people to have the same intimate access to them that Jackie himself had.
+This is done through the use of very high-quality interactive touch-screens and open storage devices set in a welcoming and relaxed setting.

 It’s appropriate that the former bank vault houses one of the Collection’s most important items – one of the few renaming original 1916 Proclamation posters that takes on even greater significance in the context of the centenary of the 1916 Easter Rising.

 Of local interest is a Pen and ink drawing of Ballina circa 1820 by Thomas Mulvanny, a member of Royal Irish Academy.
 The drawing originally belonged to Arthur Knox of Belleek Manor.

 My time to the Jackie Clarke Collection is never complete without a visit to the adjoining Victorian walled-garden that has been restored to its former glory and is an oasis in downtown Ballina.

 The Jackie Clarke Collection opening hours are 10 am and 5 pm from Tuesday-Saturday and admission is free.